athackst/mkdocs-simple-plugin/mkdocs_simple_plugin/plugin.md

 # MkDocs Simple Plugin

-A plugin to the mkdocs package that builds a documentation website from .md files interspersed with in your code
+A plugin for MKDocs that builds a documentation website from .md files interspersed within your code.

 ## Installation